ay2912/Vision-Track/README.md

 > Keep this terminal running.

-### 4) Start Ollama (local LLM)
+### 4) Set up Groq API

-Follow the dedicated [Ollama section](#ollama-llm---install--configuration) below.
-The important part: ensure Ollama is running and `llama3.1` (or another compatible model) is pulled.
+Follow the dedicated [Groq API section](#groq-api---setup--configuration) below to get your API key and configure it.

 ---

 ## Environment variables / `.env` examples

 Below are recommended `.env` variables for both backend and frontend.
-Place them in `backend/.env` and `frontend/.env` or follow your preferred local config strategy.
+Place them in `backend/.env` and `frontend/.env`.

 ### Backend (`backend/.env`)